 Say you conduct a day-long classroom training session on the core mechanics of a complex product.
 How can you ensure that your learners remember the fundamentals after the training is over?

 Assessments are a good way of measuring knowledge or proficiency in a subject.
 However, learners remember even more when they take part in follow-up or practice sessions that enable them to apply their knowledge directly.
-Repetitive practice familiarizes learners with the information and enables them to perform well on the job.
+Repetitive practice familiarizes learners with the information and enables them to perform well on the job and helps reinforce the training effectively.
 This mixture is known as blended learning.

 Use e-learning tools to create practice sessions for learners to take part in at their convenience.
 This creates the perfect blended learning experience that learning and development (L&D) teams aspire toward.